altocodenl/TODIS/readme.md

 ### Pillar 3: call and response

 Earlier, we defined a DIS as something that communicates, transforms and stores digital data.
-In pillar 3, which is the central pillar, we will find a way to express communication and transformation of data *using data itself*.
+In this pillar, the central one, we will find a way to express communication and transformation of data *using data itself*.

 Let's start with data communication.
 We can understand communication as data flowing from one point of the system to another one.
 For example: